Maddie Ziegler Distances Herself From ‘Dance Moms’ Because Of Abby Lee Miller?

 A post shared by Maddie Ziegler (@maddieziegler) on

 Ziegler has just finished Ballerina, an animated feature she voiced alongside Elle Fanning.
 Her first movie, Colin Trevorrow’s The Book of Henry is also set to premiere in June.
-Last year, the Dance Moms alum also announced that she’s releasing her first memoir, The Maddie Diaries, and will be writing a YA novel trilogy geared for middle grade readers.
-Her first book in the series, is set to hit bookstores in Fall of this year.
-The second and third novel, meanwhile, will be reelased in Fall 2018 and Fall 2019, respectively.
+Last year, the Dance Moms alum also announced that she’s releasing her first memoir, The Maddie Diaries, and will be writing a YA novel trilogy geared for middle-grade readers.
+Her first book in the series is set to hit bookstores in Fall of this year.
+The second and third novel, meanwhile, will be released in Fall 2018 and Fall 2019, respectively.

 According to People, Maddie Ziegler’s novel will follow a young dancer’s journey as she navigates the competitive dance circuit.
 While the plot definitely seemed like her life on Dance Moms, Ziegler said that the novel would be different from her upcoming memoir.